AAON Covered Call Strategy

 What is a covered call on AAON?

 A covered call on AAON is the covered call strategy applied to AAON (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With AAON stock trading near $134.38, the strikes shown on this page are snapped to the nearest listed AAON chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With AAON stock at $87.30 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed AAON chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are AAON covered call max profit and max loss calculated?